-Guide to the VA Funding Fee Exemption
+How to Get a VA Funding Fee Exemption

-What is the VA funding fee exemption?
+What is the VA funding fee?

 - You’re the surviving spouse of a veteran who died while on duty or as a result of a service-related illness or disability

 The VA has an online resource available to help you determine whether you’re eligible for VA disability benefits.
 The VA makes the final decision based on your disability claim.

 How to complete a VA funding fee exemption form

 To determine your eligibility for the VA funding fee exemption, your lender completes Form 26-8937 to confirm any disability payments you receive.
 You’ll then certify that you’re receiving those benefits, and the form is sent to the VA for verification.

 In many cases, your certificate of eligibility (COE) will reflect your funding fee waiver status and show your monthly VA disability compensation amount.
 Your lender will automatically remove the funding fee from your VA loan costs upon receiving a COE with a funding fee “exempt” status.

 How to get a VA funding fee refund

 If you had a pending disability claim approved after your mortgage closing, you might be eligible for a VA funding fee refund.